open-climate-data-science/tutorial-advanced-track/README.md

     - TMIN: recorded minimum tempurature atained (in deg C) throughout the course of the day
     - TMAX: recorded maximum tempurature atained (in deg C) throughout the course of the day
 - NCLIM2020.Rda: Similar .Rda file containing a dataframe for the same variables from the same stations for the start of the 20's decade.
 Used for time series analysis over several days.
+- advanced_tutorial.Rmd: R Markdown file used as basis for advanced tutorial.
+Openable in R Studio and analogous to binder teacher version (mentioned below).
+- advanced_tutorial.html: HTML output file of the .Rmd file with all solutions and code blocks.
+Similar to teacher version.
+Not editable but interactive with page buttons.
+- advanced_tutorial_student.ipynb: Binder Notebook file with empty code blocks used for tutorial purposed and live coding.
+Outputs not included.
+Runs in R kernel.
+- advanced_tutorial_teacher.ipynb: Binder Notebook file with filled out with solutions and ouput plots and models to advanced tutorial.
+Runs in R kernel.
+- cardinal_data.csv: CSV of ECONet Station Data used for PCA Bonus Section